The Girl with Two Husbands: The snake prince

 Scholar Jan-Öjvind Swahn, in his work about Cupid and Psyche and other Animal as Bridegroom tales, described that the King Lindworm tales are "usually characterized" by the motifs of "release by bathing" and "7 shifts and 7 skins".
 Similarly, according to Birgit Olsen, "in most versions" the heroine is advised by her mother's spirit to wear many shifts for her wedding night with the lindworm prince.

 The heroine's dilemma

+Greek folklorist Anna Angelopoulos noted that in "different versions", the heroine disenchants the serpent prince, but the story does not end at this point: the heroine is banished from the palace by her stepmother, but meets a "ghost" person that is prisoner of the fairies and whom she marries; she becomes pregnant by the second husband and is sent to the ghost husband's parents' house to give birth to their son; the first husband later appears to reclaim her.
 Swedish scholar Waldemar Liungman noted that the heroine, in the second part of the tale, is torn between a first and second husbands, and chooses the first - a dilemma that occurs "both in the Nordic as well as in variants from Eastern and Southeastern Europe".
 As for the nature of the second husband, he is a man cursed to be dead in the latter, while in the former region he is a prince in bird form or a man who has a contract with the Devil.

+Origins

+Richard McGillivray Dawkins, in his book Modern Greek Folktales, noted that in a Greek tale from Skyros the second husband's name, Τσίρογλéσ, corresponded to Turkish Köroglu, which may hint at an Eastern origin for the story.
+In the same vein, he mentioned that in a tale from Epeiros the second husband's name is Kirikos or Kirigli, another reference to the Turkish-Anatolian hero Koroglu.
+This, he believed, suggested a migration of the story from Asia Minor into Greek folklore.